tschultz84/climate_analyzer_ts/README.md

 #  Attributes of StationAnalyzer

 StationAnalyzer.all_years_mean is an Nx2 numpy array.
 THe firts column is the year.
-The second is the average of TMID in that year.
+The second is the average of TMID in that year for the days in the chosen reference period.
 StationAnalyzer.tmid_ref_data and StationAnalyzer.tmid_base_data are the daily data values for just the reference and baseline range.
 StationAnalyzer.key_metrics_table is a pandas dataframe containing all the climate metrics of interest across All Time and in the reference and baseline periods.
 * Average, Variance, Maximum, and Minimum Temperatures, over the All-Time Record, Baseline, and Reference periods